Multilayer PCB Design: Manufacturing Boards for High Voltage PCBs

 Specialty high voltage prepregs like 1080 or 2113 are a good choice here.
 They have a higher resin percentage and thinner layers to keep any voids or micro bubbles from being trapped, which improves the density of all those layers.
 In our theme of layered foods, a flaky, baklava style layering is really bad for high voltage performance.
 These prepregs also have smaller glass styles, so the resin penetrates better.
 They are much more expensive but provide comparably improved protection for high voltage.

-A typical prepreg layer is usually ~0.002” (0.05 mm) thick.
+One layer of a typical prepreg multilayer printed circuit board is usually ~0.002” (0.05 mm) thick.
 It’s possible to get your prepreg layers made with a custom thickness, but this costs more and rarely gives many advantages in the final board performance.
 However, like anything manufactured, the prepreg specs come with a tolerance.
 Ask your manufacturer what the tolerance is for the prepreg they will be using.

 A small percentage error on half a millimeter doesn’t seem like much.
 When you start putting dozens of layers together, it adds up and can start to affect your final specifications.
 In general, the tolerance on prepreg tends towards the thicker side, rather than a mix of thick and thin that averages out at the end.

-What happens after the board layers are pressed?
+What happens after the circuit board layers are pressed?

 After the all the layers of prepreg and copper have survived the hydraulic press, the finished boards are baked.
 Alas, this doesn’t take us back to our dessert theme.
 The boards are baked for about 20 hours at 260F for a final outgassing.
 This dries any moisture remaining in the resin and removes volatiles, hopefully eliminating any micro bubbles left in the layers.

-If the final PCB application is in a vacuum, or a low-pressure environment, the boards get additional finishing.
+If the final printed circuit board application is in a vacuum, or a low-pressure environment, the boards get additional finishing.
 This usually consists of a second bake at a higher temperature for four to six hours and provides a final outgassing before the board goes into use.